Tilagiho/eNoseAnnotator/README.md

 # eNoseAnnotator

-eNoseAnnotator is a program used to view, annotate and store measurement of the eNose sensor.
+eNoseAnnotator is a program used to view, annotate and store measurements of the eNose sensor.

 ## How to install
-Go to the release section of this repository and open the Assets of the latest release.
+Go to the release section of this repository and open the assets of the latest release.

 ### On Windows:
-Download "eNoseAnnotator-Windows.zip" from the Assets of the latest release.
+Download "eNoseAnnotator-Windows.zip" from the assets of the latest release.
 Unpack the zip file where you want to use the program.
 Double-click "eNoseAnnotator.exe" in order to run the program.

 ### On Linux:
-Download "eNoseAnnotator-\*.AppImage" from the Assets of the latest release. "\*" stands for the latest version.
+Download "eNoseAnnotator-\*.AppImage" from the assets of the latest release. "\*" stands for the latest version.

 Make the AppImage executable:
 - In Nautilus (default ubuntu file browser): Right-click on the "eNoseAnnotator-\*.AppImage" in your file-browser and select "Properties".
 Under "Permissions" check "Allow executing file as program".